-There aren’t many men alive in 2009 who knew Hank Oana during his baseball days.
-Kermit Westerholm, a retired sportswriter from Seguin, Texas, is one of them.
-He hints at the knockabout life behind the old sepia-toned photos.
-Says Westerholm, “There were many quotes which would have made good copy, but I never wanted to violate a confidence.
+When this story was originally published in 2009, there weren’t many men alive who knew Hank Oana during his baseball days.
+Kermit Westerholm, a retired sportswriter from Seguin, Texas, was one of them.
+He hinted at the knockabout life behind the old sepia-toned photos.
+Said Westerholm (who died in 2014), “There were many quotes which would have made good copy, but I never wanted to violate a confidence.
 He was one interesting individual.
-I don’t want to use the word character because he was for real.”
+I don’t want to use the word character because he was for real.”1

 Yet in the Oana lore, fact and fiction tend to blur.
 It started before he’d played even a single professional game.

-Henry Kawaihoa Oana was born in Waipahu, on the island of Oahu.
-His birthday was January 22, but while baseball references have shown his year of birth as 1908, the bulk of the evidence suggests that it was 1910.
-Henry’s father, also named Henry K. Oana, was of native Hawaiian descent.
+Henry Kawaihoa Oana2 was born in Waipahu, on the island of Oahu.
+His birthday was January 22, but while baseball references have shown his year of birth as 1908, the bulk of the evidence suggests that it was 1910.3 The man listed as Henry’s father in the 1920 census, also named Henry K. Oana, was of native Hawaiian descent.
 His mother, Mary, was Portuguese.
 The couple also had an adopted son named John, who was ten years older than Henry.
 As of 1920, there were only those four people in the family.

 In the past, Waipahu was a plantation town for the Oahu Sugar Company.
 As of 1910, the elder Henry Oana was a bookkeeper, living and working at Ewa Plantation.
 He later became station agent for the local railroad depot.
 In 1924, the plantation manager, Hans L’Orange, established a park with a baseball field where Hank would play.
 Over 80 years later, a renovated Hans L’Orange Stadium remains in use.